nozwock/yanu/README.md

 ### Linux

-1. Make sure dependencies required to build hactool/hacPack are installed on your system, for eg-
+1. Ensure that your system has all the necessary dependencies installed to build hactool/hacPack/etc. For example:
    ```console
    sudo apt -y install gcc-12 g++-12 make git libjpeg-dev binutils-dev libicu-dev
    ```